opensearch-project/documentation-website/_ingest-pipelines/processors/foreach.md

 ---
 layout: default
-title: Foreach
+title: `foreach`
 parent: Ingest processors
 nav_order: 110
 ---

-# Foreach processor
+# `foreach` processor

-The `foreach` processor is used to iterate over a list of values in an input document and perform some operation on each value.
-This can be useful for tasks like extracting information from a nested JSON structure or applying transformations to a collection of fields.
+The `foreach` processor is used to iterate over a list of values in an input document and apply a transformation to each value.
+This can be useful for tasks like processing all the elements in an array consistently, such as converting all elements in a string to lowercase or uppercase.

 The following is the syntax for the `foreach` processor: